When you set up a server on the internet, it becomes an instant target for various attacks by internet bots.

 You can follow the below steps to create your first Tunnel –

-Step 1 – Log in to Cloudflare and then navigates to ‘Zero Trust’.
+Step 1 – Log in to Cloudflare and then navigate to ‘Zero Trust’.

 Step 2 – Assign a ‘unique team name’ to create a unique name for your Cloudflare account.